siotonic/dotfiles/README.md

 # dotfiles

 This repository is used to store my configuration files for my personnal needs.
-Feel free to check only the configuration files you are interested in.
+You probably don't want the full configuration, feel free to check only the configuration files you are interested in.

 ## Installation